 This is the process in which you may sign up your roommate(s) to live with you — whether you’re pulling them into your current type of space or you received the best log-in time for general room selection.
 Remember to exchange PIN numbers, email addresses, and meal plan choices with your roommates!

 This is a unique number you will create while completing the Housing & Dining Agreement and Application process.
 This PIN number will be used when pulling roommates into a space during both the same type of space and general room selection processes.
 If you forget or lose your PIN number, there is a PIN number reset tool on My Housing.

 Refers to the minimum number of people that must occupy the space.
 To find specific occupancy requirements for each building, view occupancy requirements info below.

 Refers to Alberta and Georgia, in which residents must be 20 years old by September 1, 2020.

 To meet the minimum occupancy of a space, you may buy-out bed space in your room.
 This will keep other students from reserving the bed.
-Please consult the 2020-21 Housing Rates page for more information about the cost of buying out a bed.
+Please consult the housing and meal plan rates sheet for more information about the cost of buying out a bed.
 Once you buy-out you are committed to paying the additional fee.